jacobdensford/jacobdensford.com/fell/playing-the-game.md

 ### Pushing

 You may choose to **push**, accepting extra trouble in exchange for passing a failed test.
-You will be told what that trouble will be before making your final decision.
+You will be told what that trouble will be before deciding to push.

 ### Advantage and Disadvantage